jlebonzec/newmerology/README.md

 ## License
 This work is licensed under [AGPLv3](https://www.gnu.org/licenses/agpl.html)

-Please see the file named `COPYING` for more information.
+Please see the file named `COPYING.md` for more information.

 ## Contact